-3.3 Impacts of climate change on agricultural employment in the Delta
+3.3 Impacts of Climate Change on Agricultural Employment in the Delta

 Agriculture in and around the Delta is a major employer and contributor to the Delta's sense of place.
 In 2016, Delta farms supported 12,400 local primary agriculture jobs and 3,350 local value-added processing and packaging jobs (DPC 2020).
-Effects echo statewide; the Delta also supports 22,800 other jobs statewide (DPC 2020).
-2016 Crop production values were \$965 million and value-added processing an additional \$621 million (DPC 2020).
-Agricultural value and jobs in and around the Delta are likely vulnerable to climate change and are analyzed in the Vulnerability Assessment.
+Effects echo statewide; the Delta also supports 22,800 other jobs (Ibid).
+2016 crop production values were \$965 million and value-added processing an additional \$621 million (Ibid).
+Delta agricultural value and jobs are likely vulnerable to climate change and are analyzed in the Vulnerability Assessment.